mohammedfarhannp/Java/README.md

 In the main class, the main method is defined as `public static void main(String[] args)`

-The type for main method is always *void*. _args_ is string array holding all command-line arguments (possibly, haven't tested it out yet).
+The type for main method is always *void*. _args_ is string array holding all command-line arguments.

 Two type of methods exist in Java
 1. public